solter/pyTutorial/README.md

 For this demo we will be using python.
-This is a fairly user-friendly language that takes care of lots of overhead behind the scenes (memory management, complex data structures), and there exist a LOT of packages out there to make the base language more powereful.
+This is a fairly user-friendly language that takes care of lots of overhead behind the scenes (memory management, complex data structures), and there exist a LOT of packages out there to make the base language more powerful.
+For a very in-depth tutorial, see the [official python tutorial](https://docs.python.org/3/tutorial/).

 We will be focusing on python3, and the packages NumPy and MatplotLib.
 There is also an older version python2 still commonly used, but the syntax